Quansight/Quansight-website/apps/labs/posts/conda-on-colaboratory.md

 ### 1. Adding a `Restart kernel` button

-During the installation of `condacolab` the kernel is restarted automatically.
+By default, during the installation of `condacolab` the kernel is restarted automatically.
 This could make users feel like something is wrong with the installation or Colab.
-We now added a button to restart the kernel to resolve this issue.
-If you set `restart_kernel` to `False` during the installation, then the kernel will not restart automatically, and a button will appear, which you can click to restart the kernel.
+We now added a button to restart the kernel to resolve this UX issue.
+If you set `restart_kernel` to `False` during the installation, then the kernel will not restart automatically.
+Instead, a button will appear, which you can click to restart the kernel.

 ---